n0rthern-light/nlf-app-cli/README.md

 - YAML configuration
 - Env processor

-All commands placed in `src/UI` are automatically registered in the `bin/console` usage
+All commands placed in `src/UI` are automatically registered for the `bin/console` usage